Teksta versija

 [16 June 2011]

 Section 20.
-Remuneration of Employees of the Ombudsman's Office
+Remuneration of the Employees of the Office of the Ombudsman

-(1) Employment relationship of the employees of the Ombudsman's Office shall be governed by the Labour Law.
+(1) Employment relationships of the employees of the Office of the Ombudsman shall be governed by the Labour Law.

-(2) The remuneration of the employees of the Ombudsman's Office shall be determined in accordance with the Law on Remuneration of Officials and Employees of State and Local Government Authorities.
+(2) The remuneration of the employees of the Office of the Ombudsman shall be determined in accordance with the Law on Remuneration of Officials and Employees of State and Local Government Authorities.

 [1 December 2009]

 Section 21.
-Rights of the Employees of the Ombudsman's Office
+Rights of the Employees of the Office of the Ombudsman and Experts

-In performance of their employment duties, the employees of the Ombudsman's Office shall, within the scope of their competence, have the rights referred to in Section 13, Clauses 1, 2, 3, 4, 5, and 7 of this Law.
+(1) While performing their work duties, the employees of the Office of the Ombudsman shall, within the limits of their competence, have the rights referred to in Section 13, Clauses 1, 2, 3, 3.1, 4, 5, and 7 of this Law.

 Section 22.
-Restrictions and Duties of the Employees of the Ombudsman's Office
+Restrictions on and Duties of the Employees of the Office of the Ombudsman

-Restrictions and duties of the employees of the Ombudsman's Office shall be determined by the law On Prevention of Conflict of Interest in Activities of Public Officials.
+Restrictions on and duties of the employees of the Office of the Ombudsman's Office shall be determined by the law On Prevention of Conflict of Interest in Activities of Public Officials.

 Section 23.
-Right to Apply to the Ombudsman's Office
+Right to Apply to the Office of the Ombudsman

-(1) Any private individual has the right to apply to the Ombudsman's Office with a submission.
+(1) Any private individual has the right to apply to the Office of the Ombudsman with a submission.

 (2) Submissions shall be examined in accordance with the procedures laid down in laws and regulations, unless laid down otherwise in this Law.

-(3) It is prohibited to apply sanctions to a submitter or to otherwise directly or indirectly cause adverse consequences for him or her due to the fact that a submission has been submitted to the Ombudsman's Office or for cooperation with the Ombudsman's Office.
+(3) Sanctions may not be imposed on a submitter or adverse consequences may not be, directly or indirectly, otherwise caused for him or her due to the fact that a submission has been submitted to the Office of the Ombudsman or for cooperation with the Office of the Ombudsman.

-(4) The submissions, complaints or proposals addressed to the Ombudsman's Office and sent by the persons who are in the military service, out-of-family care and instructional institutions or closed-type institutions, and also the replies of the Ombudsman's Office thereto shall not be subject to the examination laid down in laws and regulations and shall be delivered to the addressee without delay.
+(4) The submissions, complaints or proposals addressed to the Office of the Ombudsman and sent by persons who are in the military service, out-of-family care and correctional institutions or closed-type institutions, and also the replies of the Office of the Ombudsman thereto shall not be subject to the examination laid down in laws and regulations and shall be delivered to the addressee without delay.

-(5) For a failure to submit in due time to the Ombudsman's Office the submissions, complaints or proposals referred to in Paragraph four of this Section or for the examination and disclosure of the content thereof, the responsible persons shall be held liable in accordance with the procedures laid down in the law.
+(5) For a failure to submit in due time to the Office of the Ombudsman the submissions, complaints or proposals referred to in Paragraph four of this Section or for the examination and disclosure of the content thereof, the responsible persons shall be held liable in accordance with the procedures laid down in the law.

-(6) The Ombudsman's Office shall not disclose information regarding the submitter or other persons if this is necessary for the protection of the rights of such persons, except for the case when the relevant information is requested by the person directing the criminal proceedings.
+(6) The Office of the Ombudsman shall not disclose information on the submitter or other persons if this is necessary for the protection of the rights of such persons, except when the relevant information is requested by the person directing the criminal proceedings.

 [15 May 2008]